tineggarcia/baking-frenzy/README.md

-# **_Baking Frenzy Cake_**
+# **_Baking Frenzy Cakes_**

-Baking Frenzy Cakes is a family owned small business that offers customers a variety of baked goods, specialising in not only gorgeous looking custom cakes but scrumptious too, to tailor everybody's needs and any occasion.
-Baking Frenzy Cakes makes all your cake dreams a reality through passion that motivates in creating your dream cakes however small or big your occasion or celebration is.
+Baking Frenzy Cakes is a family owned small business that offers customers a variety of baked goods, specialising in not only gorgeous-looking custom cakes but scrumptious too, to tailor everybody's needs in any occasion.
+Baking Frenzy Cakes makes all your cake dreams a reality, through passion that motivates the cake artist's to create an edible masterpiece no matter how small or big your occasion or celebration is.
 This website will help customers who are in search of that special cake in mind for someone special for whatever occasion.
 The website includes a display of an extensive mouth-watering gallery of the cake artist's works that could give the customer an inspiration that could help in deciding and designing that dream cake.
 Customers can expect the artists' great workmanship and great attention to details, satisfaction is always guaranteed.
 On this website, cakes or baked goods are also categorised by type and a clear description of the products are provided all for ease of navigation.

 Explore the world of cakes at <a href="https://tineggarcia.github.io/baking-frenzy/index.html" target="_blank" rel="noopener">Baking Frenzy Cakes</a>